AlvinZC4/Good-README-Generator/Generated/README.md

   ## Installation

-  Navigate a web browser to https://salty-garden-64216.herokuapp.com/
+  Simply navigate your browser to ... to access the application.
+Type your search criteria into the search field and click on the search button.

   ## How to Use This Application

-  Give each transaction a name and an amount, then to add that amount to the total click the "add funds" button, or to remove the amount from the total click the "subtrack funds"button.
-The total amount of money the user has is displayed at the top of the page.
-Also, a list of all transactions is displayed as well as a chart that illustrates the amount of money the user had as a function of the number of transactions that have been completed.
+  Simply navigate your browser to ... to access the application.
+Type your search criteria into the search field and click on the search button.

   ## Test Code

-  no test were preformed during the development of this application
+  no test were created in the development of this application.

   ## Contribution Guidelines

-  Please check your code for errors before making a pull request.

   ## Ask Questions